Daimler CEO says view of Europe has dimmed

-GENEVA, March 5 The chief executive of Daimler said European car markets were in worse shape than they would have seemed late last year.
+GENEVA The chief executive of Daimler (DAIGn.DE) said European car markets were in worse shape than they would have seemed late last year.

 "The European market is not in a condition we expected three months ago," Dieter Zetsche, CEO of the German luxury carmaker, told journalists at the Geneva car show.